AndyBRoswell/basic_struts/README.md

 The chapters of this README is organized according to the official guide of Struts 2.
 The major contents of each chapter are the supplements required to successfully build this demo application.

 ## Dependencies

+We know that most of us tend to download the latest version of the components we need to use.
+Therefore, I will make my best effort to keep the versions of the dependencies appear in this tutorial newest.

 - Java 17 LTS
 - Maven integrated in IntelliJ IDEA (3.6.6 when 2021-11)